ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ## webpack.common.js

 webpack is a static module bundler for JavaScript applications.
 It uses configuration files to determine how to bundle your files and build its [dependency graph](https://webpack.js.org/concepts/dependency-graph/).
 As per the webpack documentation, it is best to have different files for both development and production environment as the needs/goals of these builds greatly differ.
-Of course, in order to keep the config files as DRY as possible the files are separated into their respective environments and the settings shared between the two environments is placed in this common file.
+Of course, in order to keep the config files as DRY as possible the files are separated into their respective environments and the settings shared between the two environments are placed in this common file.
 Later the settings from this file will be combined separately with both the dev and production config files through the use of [webpack-merge](https://github.com/survivejs/webpack-merge).

 ### __Entry/Output__